Alexwestbrook/RA/rogue-adventure-wizard-guide.md

 **Duplicating** - if you have a very good card like *Elder fairy [FAIRY]* you might want to duplicate it for 300 gold in merchant, I recommend this once the rest of your deck is good enough and you just want that extra preparation time in battle.

 **Consider trading Gems for Coins** - Once you have 4 Gems, you will be able to trade them for 100 coins, so keep that in mind when looking at card prices.
-Similarly, when you have 7 Gems you can afford the *Gold ingot* skill which gives 300 coins.
+Similarly, when you have 7 gems you can afford the *Gold ingot* skill which gives 300 coins.

 **Spend wisely** - If you don't see any good options and you think you can survive until the next Merchant, save your coins and gems.
 If the next merchant is 2 or 3 fights away and you think you need to prepare for those, don't be afraid to reroll cards or skills if you can afford something nice that could show up.